Our Guide to Occitanie (Languedoc)

 Cities Steeped in Culture

-No exploration of Occitanie would be complete without a peek into its vibrant cities.
+No exploration of Occitanie would be complete without a peek into its colourful and lively cities.
 Toulouse, a cultural and gastronomic hub, pulsates with youthful energy and artistic flair.

 Carcassonne invites you to discover its medieval mystique, while Montpellier whispers tales of Renaissance grandeur, and Limoux delights with its famous fizzy white wines and its famous carnival.